BigFatPony/Life-Sim/README.md

 ⌂More detailed lives
 ⌂More unique lives
 ⌂Changing text files to a better file format
+⌂Put everything on one text file
+⌂Make a separate text file for past lives where it saves what you accomplished (can access the graveyard at start)

 #Figure out a way to not fuck this program up while trying to solve an issue :)